 If allowable, Informal Resolution may occur at any time following formal complaint and prior to a finding of responsibility.

-Complainant and Respondent provide names of advisors to Title IX Hearing Officer, The University will appoint an advisor for the hearing to any
+Complainant and Respondent provide names of advisors to Title IX Hearing Officer.
+The University will appoint an advisor for the hearing to any party without one.

 At least 5 days before the hearing